 - A chance to meet and help other students

-If you would like to be considered for this rewarding and exciting opportunity, please apply at the beginning of Term 1 via the Department's Ambassador webpage.
+If you would like to be considered for this exciting opportunity, please apply during the summer via the Department's Ambassador webpage.

 Undergraduate Mentor Scheme